Our Skating Programs

-Private lessons are available Tuesday & Thursday mornings with our club coaches.
+Private lessons are available Tuesday morning, Thursday morning, and Thursday afternoon with our club coaches.
 They can be used in conjunction with any of our development programs pending coach approval.
 It is up to the parent to contact a club coach to arrange for private lessons before attending the session.
 Fees vary for these lessons.
 Semi-privates are also available.

 Synchronized skating, or “synchro” is a specialized discipline of skating involving groups of eight or more skaters performing various group formations and maneuvers.
 The objective is for the team to perform as one unit executing circles, blocks, lines, wheels and intersections in unison to the music, while demonstrating quality edges, power and flow.